The History of Modern Marriage

 In 1920 the "ladies agreement" prevented the importation of Korean and Japanese mail-order brides.
 Even European women were denied entrance into the country unless they had proof that either a job or a man was waiting for them.
 Another attack on Asians was enforced in 1924 when it became illegal for Asian-Americans to import their wives and children.

-In 1965 the Immigration Act finally made it legal for people of all nationalities to enter the country through legal means.
+In 1965 the Immigration Act finally made it legal for people of all nationalities to enter the country through accepted legal channels.
 It also made it easier for families to bring in their relatives.
 However this is only for heterosexual marriages and their nuclear families (parents, siblings, and children.)

 Domestic Violence and Marriage